 Regular Fall Admission:

-April 15 deadline; this deadline is for students seeking admission for the following fall semester.
+Students seeking Graduate Assistantships, Fellowships, and Merit graduate student awards, the priority consideration deadline is February 1.
+The final deadline is April 15 for students seeking admission for the following fall semester.
 Students apply to the program in their junior year immediately after the fall semester.

 Minimum Scholastic Requirements

 - GRE required.
 GRE exam should be taken before the student's fall semester, junior year, with application submitted early in the spring semester.
 GRE scores of accepted students are typically above the 40th percentile.
 However, scores will be assessed relative to other applicants in the pool and considered in the context of the overall application package.
 The exam must have been taken within the last five (5) years.
 MCAT or GMAT scores may be substituted for the GRE.

 - Student must have completed 75 credits toward their BS degree before applying to the MPH program and have completed 108 credits toward their BS degree before the end of their junior year.